Lauren Jauregui: 2021–present: Prelude and In Between

 On December 22, 2023, Jauregui released the song "The Day the World Blows Up" on the EVEN platform.
 The singer reported that a portion of the profits generated from the sale of the song will be donated to MECA (Middle East Children's Alliance) in support of Palestinian children, and to FAH (Food Against Hunger) which provides financial assistance to Sudanese families in Egypt.
-Jauregui released the single "Burning", described as "an ode to my queerness and the unapologetic nature with which I embrace it regardless of my Catholic upbringing", on February 7, 2024 via EVEN.
+Jauregui released the single "Burning", described as "an ode to my queerness and the unapologetic nature with which I embrace it regardless of my Catholic upbringing", on February 7, 2024, via EVEN.
 It was released for digital download and streaming elsewhere a month later on March 6, 2024.
 On February 29, 2024, it was announced that Jauregui would be the opening act for singer Jessie J's show in São Paulo, Brazil.

-On August 31, 2025, Jauregui reunited with Ally Brooke, Normani and Dinah Jane after a 7-year hiatus to perform “Worth It” and “Work From Home”, as a surprise act during a Jonas Brothers concert at the Dos Equis Pavilion in Dallas, Texas.
-On September 3, Jauregui was confirmed as a participant in the thirty-fourth season of the competition series Dancing With The Stars, performing with professional dancer Brandon Armstrong.
-They were unexpectedly eliminated during the third week of competition on September 30, finishing in twelfth place.
-On October 8th, the singer released her new single, "Ego", on the paid platform EVEN.
-The song is from her upcoming studio album.
+On August 31, 2025, Jauregui reunited with Ally Brooke, Normani and Dinah Jane after a 7-year hiatus to perform "Worth It" and "Work From Home", as a surprise act during a Jonas Brothers concert at the Dos Equis Pavilion in Dallas, Texas.
+On September 3, Jauregui was confirmed as a participant in the thirty-fourth season of the competition series Dancing with the Stars, performing with professional dancer Brandon Armstrong.
+They were eliminated during the third week of competition on September 30, finishing in twelfth place.
+On October 8, the singer released the single, "Ego", on the paid platform EVEN.
+The song is from her upcoming debut studio album.
 On the 17th, Jauregui made the track available on all digital platforms.
+On February 15, 2026, she made a surprise appearance in Rio de Janeiro on the first day of the samba school parades at the Sapucaí.
+The following day, the singer was one of the special guests to perform at a pocket show at the "SeráQAbre?" event at MAM-Rio.

 Musical influences

 Jauregui grew up listening to 1990s R&B, alternative rock, singer-songwriters, vocalists, pop, Latin music, and soul.
 Jauregui has said that her music is largely influenced by soul, R&B, rock, alternative, pop, and Latin music.
 She is "mostly inspired by songwriters" and "truth and authenticity".
-Some of the artists who have influenced her include Lana Del Rey, John Mayer, Lauryn Hill, Paramore, Alicia Keys, Janelle Monáe, Shakira, Christina Aguilera, Amy Winehouse, and Frank Ocean.
+Some of the artists who have influenced her include Lana Del Rey, John Mayer, Lauryn Hill, Paramore, Alicia Keys, Janelle Monáe, Shakira, Christina Aguilera, Madonna, Amy Winehouse, and Frank Ocean.